hellerve/blog/wip/Carp_and_C_(as_of_2017).md

 As you can see in Figure 2, there are two ways of registering types: you can either register “opaque types”, i.e. types that are black boxes for Carp, or “thin types”<sup><a href="#3">3</a></sup>, i.e. types whose implementation is exposed to Carp.
-So what is the difference?
+So what's the difference?

 Opaque types can only be used by the type system.
-No support structure will be generated for them and, even if they’re only aliases, you will not be able to use them as you used the aliased types, as is the case for `MyInt` above.
+No support structure will be generated for them, and, even if they’re only aliases, you will not be able to use them as you used the aliased types, as is the case for `MyInt` above.
 Integer addition will cease to work with them, and you’ll have to reimplement every operation you want to perform with them.
 And here’s the catch: as of the